 All event applicants must name the "Town of Snowmass Village, its officers, employees and agents" as an additional insured party with a minimum of $1 million general liability coverage.
 A COI must be uploaded with your application.

 In addition, all applicants must indemnify the Town and upload a completed indemnification certificate.

-Pay Application Fee & Security Deposit
+Pay the Application Fee & Security Deposit

 Agree to the Terms & Conditions of Approval

-The final step to receive your permit is agreeing to the Conditions of Approval, which are attached to your event application.
+The final step to receiving your permit is agreeing to the Conditions of Approval, which are attached to your event application.
 These conditions outline the rules, regulations, and ordinances that your event will be subject to with your final permit.